liangsongtaohit/reedsolomon/README.md

 This section assumes you know the basics of Reed-Solomon encoding.
 A good start is this [Backblaze blog post](https://www.backblaze.com/blog/reed-solomon/) or [my blogs](http://templex.xyz) (more info about this package there).

-There are only two public function in the package: Encode and Reconst
+There are only two public function in the package: Encode, Reconst and NewMatrix

+NewMatrix: return a [][]byte for encode and reconst

 Encode : calculate parity of data shards;